Characters: We Are All Pokemon Trainers Main 2

 - Accidental Misnaming: During the infiltration of the Altru tower Tagg is mistaken for a Cipher operative of the name Bernaldo, even after he changes back to his regular outfit, to his extreme annoyance.

-- Adventurer Researcher: Tagg can't help but end up adventuring.
+- Adventurer Archaeologist: Tagg is a researcher who can't help but end up adventuring.

 - Another Side, Another Story: His concurrent adventures to Gamer and DS in the Hoenn and Sinnoh regions.